brightly-salty/qbcanon/literature/european.md

 - Pavel Nikolayevich Rusanov is discharged just because no one likes him

+One Day in the Life of Ivan Denisovich

+- Ivan Denisovich survives a day in a Soviet labor camp

+The First Circle

+- Nerzhin [like Solzhenitsyn] is inmate in sharashka prison where educated people continue research
+- Lev Rubin [like Lev Kopelev] maintains faith in Communism

+The Gulag Archipelago

+- acronym for Soviet Chief Administration of Corrective Labor Camps
+- literary investigation of prison camps 1918-1956

 #### Leo Tolstoy

 Anna Karenina

+- Anna Karenina leaves husband and child of Count Aleksei Vronsky, the commits suicide by jumping under a train
+- Konstantin and Kitty Levin have a happy marriage

 War and Peace

+- 1805-1820:
+- Napoleon invades Russia 1812
+- Natasha Rostova is engaged to Prince Andrey Bolkonsky, who struggles to find meaning of life through intellect and calmly accepts death, but marries rake Anatol Kuragin
+- after war, Natasha marries Pierre Bezukhov, who finds peace in living under wisdom of peasant Karatayev

 The Death of Ivan Ilyich

+The Power of Darkness

+- Nikita seduces Marina, poisons Peter, marries his wife Anisya, seduces Anisya's stepdaughter Akulina, and kills their baby

+Resurrection

+- Prince Nekhlyudov seduced Katyusha Maslova
+- she became prostitute and poisoned a man
+- he serves on jury and marries her since he feels guilty but she refuses

+A Confession

+What is Art?

+- should be simple enough for all to understand

+The Cossacks

+- Olenin tries to find happiness among wild Cossacks of the Caucasus
+- Maryana and Eroshka

+The Death of Ivan Ilyich

+- man with cancer ponders death

+Sevastopol Stories

+- 3 stories about Crimean War Siege in December, May, and August 1855

+#### Ivan Turgenev

+Fathers and Sons

+- nihilist Bazarov opposes aristocrat Pavel Kirsanov

+A Month in the Country

+- Natalia and her ward Vera love her son's tutor

+A Nest of the Gentlefolk

+- Fyodor Lavretsky's presumed-dead wife returns as he is aabout to marry Liza Kalitina

+On the Eve

+- Elena Stakhova scorns scholar Bersenev, sculptor Shubin, and civil servant Kurnatovsky but loves Bulgarian revolutionary Insarov

+Rudin

+- Dmitry Rudin talks brilliantly but does not take action
+- frightened by love of Natalya Alekseyevna
+- shot during 1848 Paris revolt

+Smoke

+- Litvinov loves Tanya but is distracted by old lover Irina

+A Sportsman's Sketches

+- short stories about life on feudal estates in Russia

+Virgin Soil

+- student Nezhdanov and Marianna join revolution but he realizes he is not fitted for it and kills self
+- she marries Solomin who works for democratic Russia

 ### Spain

+#### Unknown

+Poem of the Cid

+Roderick

+- slain by Moors under Tarik 711
+- hermit makes him do penance in tomb of snakes

+#### Jose Ruiz de Alarcon

+- born in Mexico
+- hunchback

+The Truth Suspected

+- liar Don Garcia loses the woman he loves

+Proof of the Promises

+The Walls Have Ears

+#### Vicente Aleixandre

+Reviste de Occidente

+Ambito

+Twenty Poems

+A Longing for the Light

 #### Fernando Arrabal